![]() |

 Deluxe or regular sleeper?

-OK, so it's nice having your own en suite shower & toilet, but remember there are only 3 deluxe sleeper compartments on the entire train.
+It's nice having your own shower & toilet, but remember there are only 6 deluxe sleeper compartments on the entire train.
 Deluxe sleepers are virtually identical to standard sleepers in every respect, same beds, same decor, same everything, they just have a compact shower/toilet unit instead of a washstand.
-And there's a shower at the end of the corridor for passengers in the regular sleepers.
+And there's a shower at the end of the corridor for passengers in the regular sleepers (take your sleeper compartment's card-key to open it).
 So don't obsess about having a deluxe, standard sleepers are almost as good!

 -

 This often confuses people!
 They get berths 21 & 25 and think that they aren't in the same 2-berth sleeper compartment.
 Of course they are!
-See the way sleeper & couchettes are numbered here.
+See how sleepers are numbered.

 -